Group Size: 4 - 16 passengers

 Reach the coast at Walvis Bay and enjoy lunch while viewing the flamingos feeding.
 Arrive in Swakopmund and spend the afternoon and following day exploring this German colonial town or booking one of the numerous optional excursions (at own expense).
 Activities available include dolphin cruises or scenic flights over the vast Namib Desert.
 (B)

 Amongst Swakopmunds captivating contrasts and old traditions, The Delight is a fresh breeze in the desert.
-Conveniently located within short walking distance of the ‘Mole’, this modern, uplifting and inviting hotel is the ideal base for your stay.
+Conveniently located within short walking distance of the ‘Mole’, our modern, uplifting and inviting hotel is the ideal base for your stay.
+Every effort is made to surprise and delight guests with thoughtful touches and locally inspired reasons to smile.

 Distance: 380 km (7 hours)